mhaaiengineer/Syntecxhub-Rule-Based-Expert-System/README.md

 ---
 ## Features

--Multi-step Inference: Can chain rules (A -> B, B -> C).
+- Multi-step Inference: Can chain rules (A -> B, B -> C).
--Reasoning Logs: Prints exactly why a conclusion was reached.
+- Reasoning Logs: Prints exactly why a conclusion was reached.
--Easy Rule Definition: Add new rules by simply adding a Rule object to the list.
+- Easy Rule Definition: Add new rules by simply adding a Rule object to the list.

 ## How to Run

 1. Open terminal in that folder.